MarvsaiDev/find-dates/README.md

+install latest
+pip install auto-find-date-pdf

-# Simple use Date and text parsing from pdf rtf and images (with use of call back function)
+# Simple use Date and text parsing from pdf, docx and rtf and images (with use of call back function)

 This is a simple package provided by Marvsai healthcare LTD. It can find any format regular dates in a str as python Datetime objects.